U.S. flag

 Genotype-Phenotype Correlations

-• Tissue distribution of the mtDNA deletion genomes
+• Tissue distribution of mtDNA with the deletion

 • Tissue vulnerability to impaired oxidative metabolism (threshold effect)

-Tissue vulnerability thresholds likely do not vary substantially among affected individuals, whereas variable proportions of the mtDNA deletion and their tissue distribution may account for the wide spectrum of clinical findings that may occur in individuals with KSS.
+Tissue vulnerability thresholds likely do not vary substantially among affected individuals, whereas variable proportions of the mtDNA deletion and their tissue distribution may account for the wide spectrum of clinical findings in individuals with KSS.

-The fact that mtDNA deletions are present in all tissues in individuals with KSS, are predominantly present in hematopoietic cells of individuals with Pearson syndrome, and are confined to skeletal muscle in PEO explains different clinical phenotypes.
-The gradual decrease in mtDNA deletions in rapidly dividing blood cells and their gradual increase in postmitotic tissues is an example of mitotic segregation, and explains how infants with Pearson syndrome may develop KSS later in life.
+The SLSMD is present in all tissues in individuals with KSS, is predominantly present in hematopoietic cells of individuals with PS, and is confined to skeletal muscle in individuals with CPEO, explaining the variability in phenotype.
+Infants with PS may develop KSS later in life due to the gradual decrease in SLSMDs in rapidly dividing blood cells and the gradual increase in SLSMDs in postmitotic tissues.

 Penetrance